What is vocal cord paralysis?

 Vocal cord paralysis is a type of muscle tension disorder that occurs when the vocal cords are weak or paralyzed.
-Paralysis can be temporary or permanent, meaning that it will not heal on its own.
+Paralysis can be temporary or permanent, meaning it will not heal independently.

 Vocal cord paralysis can be caused by a virus or inflammatory disease, thyroid cancer or other tumors, or it can be a side effect of a neurologic disease.